What is Azure Resource Graph?

 - Explore resources iteratively based on governance requirements.

-- Assess the impact of applying policies in a vast cloud environment.
+- Assess the effect of applying policies in a vast cloud environment.

 - Query changes made to resource properties.